-The air sweep is for cleaning dust from the surface prior to arc spraying.
-The air is turned on with the trigger switch located on the spray head.
-When partially depressing the trigger switch the air will turn on, holding that position, the air will spray without feeding wire.
-The spray operation begins when the trigger switch is further depressed.
+The air sweep eliminates the need for an additional airline for cleaning the surface of dust prior to arc spraying.
+The air can be turned on with a switch located on the spray head handle.
+This switch is independent of the trigger switch.
+The spray operation can begin with the air switch on or off.
+However, the air switch must be turned off to turn off the air.
+When the trigger switch is pulled and spraying begins, the airflow starts automatically.

-Capabilities to inch the wire feed is provided at the feeder.
+^{} Capabilities to inch the wire feed is provided at the feeder and at the spray head.
 The inch mode feeds wire with all other functions inactive.